 2.4 Union Affairs.
 Members designated by the Union shall be allowed released time with pay for official business of the International Union, provided that the employee has given the employee's supervisor and the Director of Human Resources or the Director’s representative written notice of not less than five (5) working days, and further provided that the employee's absence from the job will cause no undue hardship on the operation of the employee's department.
 Such released time shall not exceed a combined total of twenty (20) days per fiscal year (July 1 through June 30) for all union members.
 In the event of a request exceeding the combined total of twenty (20) days or more than four (4) employees at any one time, the HR office will make efforts to accommodate the exception.
 Additional unpaid released time may be granted for official union business provided that written notice of not less than five (5) working days is given to the supervisor and the Director of Human Resources or the Director’s representative and further provided that such absence will cause no undue hardship on the operation of the department or the University.

 2.5.1 The number of representation districts in the unit shall be agreed upon by the Employer and the Union.
-Unit wide, as used in this Agreement, shall mean the total bargaining unit.
 The Employer and the Union may redistrict the unit from time to time by agreement.
 Districts, as used in this Agreement, shall mean an agreed upon area of the Employer for the purposes of establishing steward representation districts.
-One (1) steward shall represent one (1) district.
+There may be one (1) steward and one (1) alternate steward for each steward district set forth in section 2.5.3.

 2.5.2 It is mutually recognized that the principle of proportional representation which reflects the increase and decrease in the work force is a sound and sensible basis for implementing this section of the Agreement.